the-turing-way/the-turing-way/chapters/testing.md

 Integration testing is a level of software testing where individual units are combined and tested as a group.
 While unit tests validate the functionality of code in isolation, integration tests ensure that components cooperate when interfacing with one another.
 The purpose of this level of testing is to expose faults in the interaction between integrated units.

+For example, maybe a unit that reads in some data is working and passes its unit tests, and the following unit that cleans up the data once it's been read in is also working and passes its tests.
+However say the first unit outputs the data as (time_data, temperature_data) but the function that cleans the data expects input of the form (temperature_data, time_data).
+This can obviously lead to bugs.
+While the units are correct there in an error in their integration.

+An example of an integration test for this case could be to supply a test data file, use these functions to read it in and clean it, and check the resulting cleaned data against what would be expected.
+If a bug like this is present then the cleaned data outputted would be very unlikely to match the expected result, and an error would be raised.

+Integration testing is particularly important in collaborative projects where different people work on different parts of the code.
+If two different people complete separate units and then need to integrate then integration issues are more likely as neither may understand the other's code.

 A sub type of integration testing is system integration testing.
 This tests the integration of systems, packages and any interfaces to external organizations (e.g. Electronic Data Interchange, Internet).
 Depending on the nature of a project system integration testing may or may not be applicable.

 ### Approaches